 - To decrease your wait time for a pickup, drop a pin for the location where you want the pickup as you walk to that location, but be sure you can beat the driver there based on the estimated arrival time (e.g. If you’re walking from the Magic Kingdom to the Contemporary and the nearest driver is 4 minutes away, drop the pickup pin at the Contemporary’s lobby and request a ride when you’re at the intersection leading to the Contemporary.)
 Our average actual wait for a ride is about 2-3 minutes utilizing this method.

-- UPDATE: Uber contacted me with following info on January 29, 2016: “Uber will soon be unveiling Uber + Car Seat in Orlando, which will bring parents an Uber vehicle with a car seat inside, on-demand.
+- UPDATE: Uber contacted me with following info: “Uber will soon be unveiling Uber + Car Seat in Orlando, which will bring parents an Uber vehicle with a car seat inside, on-demand.
 This will be hugely valuable for riders at Disney World in particular, as you can imagine.”

 - Standard pickup and drop-off location for the Magic Kingdom is the Ticket & Transportation Center; from there, you take a monorail or ferry to the Magic Kingdom.